How Companies Can Shift Employee Training Online in a Pandemic World

-- Make sure the venue is compliant to safety protocols and social distancing.
+- Make sure the venue is compliant with safety protocols and social distancing.

-- Set a time and date that’s convenient with participants.
+- Set a time and date that’s convenient for participants.

-- Keep participants informed about safety measures and any requirements they will have to comply with (e.g. wear a face mask).
+- Keep participants informed about safety measures and any requirements they will have to comply with (e.g. wearing a face mask).

 #3 Execute then Adapt